RepairCore/docs/core-concepts/localization.md

 ## Overview

-RepairCore is built with full internationalization support using Laravel's translation system.
+RepairCore is built with full internationalization support using Laravel's translation system with a **single JSON file** approach.

 ## Translation System